Marriage-Pact/FullSpeedVStack/README.md

 #### onGestureShouldBegin

 Control whether pan gestures should begin.
-Useful for implementing custom gesture handling or preventing scrolling in certain conditions:
+Useful for implementing custom gesture handling or preventing scrolling in certain conditions.
+For example, when displaying a FullSpeedVStack in a drawer, this func can be used to only scroll the content when the drawer is in the fully-presented position.

 ```swift
 onGestureShouldBegin: { gestureRecognizer, scrollView in }